intel-lab-lkp/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/counters.rst

      - Informative

    * - `rx_pcs_symbol_err_phy`
-     - This counter counts the number of symbol errors that wasn’t corrected by FEC correction algorithm or that FEC algorithm was not active on this interface.
+     - This counter counts the number of symbol errors that wasn't corrected by FEC correction algorithm or that FEC algorithm was not active on this interface.
 If this counter is increasing, it implies that the link between the NIC and the network is suffering from high BER, and that